 Introduction to triage: Accessing and prioritising the needs of multiple patients suffering from diverse injury symptoms.
 Teamwork and leadership skills are in demand during large injury trauma rescue and recovery missions.

-Why is Real First Aid Recommended?
+Why is Real First Aid Recommended in 2018?

 Although a relatively young first aid training provider, Real First Aid has developed a large market share of serious first aid trainees requiring a realistic learning experience.
-Although first aid attainments have always been respected and appreciated, the low-frequency use of knowledge and skill-set attainments resulted in unwanted dispersal of life-saving ability over time.
-In response, Real First Aid focusses on immersive learning techniques delivered by simulation training for greater knowledge and skills retention.
+Although combat first aid attainments have always been respected and appreciated, the low-frequency use of knowledge and skill-set attainments resulted in unwanted dispersal of life-saving ability over time.
+In response, Real First Aid focuses on immersive learning techniques delivered by simulation training for greater knowledge and skills retention.

 Simulation training elicits natural, real-time reactions during emergency response situations.
 Simulations are tailored for work, school, and community groups requiring specialised training suited to their environment.
 For tactical first aid training, including tactical emergency casualty care level 1 and 2, realistic simulations include lights, sirens, emergency calls, trauma wounds, pyrotechnics, actors, props and more to ensure tactical first aid learning provides a comprehensive and confident approach to saving lives now and into the future.